Executive director, Global Security Initiative

 School for the Future of Innovation in Society

-Nadya T. Bliss, director of the Global Security Initiative (GSI)
+Nadya T. Bliss, executive director of the Global Security Initiative (GSI)

 Bliss holds a professor of practice appointment and is a member of graduate faculty in the School of Computing, Informatics, and Decision Systems Engineering and a senior sustainability scientist appointment in the Julie Ann Wrigley Global Institute of Sustainability.
 She is also a senior fellow at New America.